TairanD/Data-Struc-Algorithm-TA/notes/03-binary-trees.md

   - right node
   - value stored inside it

-To simplify the implementation process, instead of implementing linked binary tree, let's implement Proper Linked Binary Tree.
+To simplify the implementation process, instead of implementing linked binary tree, let's implement two methods in Proper Linked Binary
+Tree.

 ### 4.2 - Implementation: Link-Based Proper Binary Tree
-To further simplify the question, we define that
-- **only internal nodes can hold data**.
+We define that (further simplify the question): only internal nodes can hold data.

-### 4.3 - method _expandExternal(p,e)_ (add nodes)
+#### 4.2.1 - _expandExternal(p,e)_
+- Create two new empty positions (i.e. that have no elements) and add them as the left and right children of _p_, and store element e at _p_.
+An error occurs if _p_ is not external.

-*Note that `expandExternal(p,e)` means adding nodes at the position of a leaf node, instead of inserting (we will learn how to insert at next file).
+*Note: `expandExternal(p,e)` means adding nodes at the position of a leaf node (internal nodes cannot be expanded), instead of inserting.
+We will learn how to insert later.

-To do that, we need to expand
+#### 4.2.2 - _remove(p)_
+- If the left child of node _p_ is external, remove _p_ and its left child, then replace _p_ with the right child.
+- If the right child is external, remove _p_ and its right child, then replace it with the left child.
+Error if both children are internal or _p_ is external.

+*Note: `remove(p)` can only remove an internal node with at least one external child can be removed.